Shortrope/AccordionJS/README.md

 Source element must contain 'data-accordion-target' attribute: data-accordion-target="<id-of-target-element>"

-The target element must have an 'id' that matches the 'data-accordion-target' value from the source link.
+The target element must have an 'id' that matches the 'data-accordion-target' value from the source element.

-The target element must also have:   class="accordion-target"
+The target element must include:   class="accordion-target"

 ```html
 <p data-accordion-target="aTarget-1">Source element 1</p>